Harrison97/UNIX-MutexAndThreads-Example/README.md

 main

-This is an emulation of thethe Whittier tunnel that uses mutex and threads to control the flow of traffic.
+This is an emulation of the Whittier tunnel that uses mutex and threads to control the flow of traffic.